QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 Each _Command_ element in the xml above customizes a single python function specified by the _Name_ attribute.
 The _DisplayName_ and _Description_ attributes will determine the name of the command as it appears to the user and the description appearing next to it, respectively.

-Update the shell using {% highlight bash %} shellfoundry install {% endhighlight %} and check the sandbox command panel again.
+Reinstall the Shell in CloudShell by running {% highlight bash %} shellfoundry install {% endhighlight %} from command line and check the sandbox command panel again.
 The shell commands should now appear as follows:

 ![Shell Commands]({{ site.url }}/devguide/assets/commands_name_customization.png)